starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 - Svelte exposes an experimental attachment API for element resources.
 - `@starbeam/modifier` stays internal.
 Its current `ElementPlaceholder` is historical kernel evidence, not the public contract.
-- `@starbeam/renderer` remains the best future home for adapter-author vocabulary if official or third-party adapters need shared DOM attachment types.
+- `@starbeam/renderer` owns the shared adapter-author setup/finalization
+  primitive for element-backed resources.
+Adapters still own element delivery, scheduling, runtime subscription, and publication.
 - `@starbeam/universal` may eventually document framework-neutral element resources for app and library authors, but should not expose ref, directive, or modifier-shaped APIs in 0.9.